dsparber/shapemodeling/report.md

 ## Learning

-### General
+### Overview
 - Implemented with PyTorch
 - Generating test data: warping script and PCA based generator
 - Tried COMA and PointNet
 - Implemented our own approach, inspired by PointNet
 - Integrated into pipeline to visualize
-  - Interactive sliders to tweak latents and morph faces
+  - Custom faces: Interactive sliders to tweak latents
+  - Morph faces: linearly interpolate latents
+  - Random faces: Generate random latents and reconstruct from there

 ### Our Model